Fertility medication: Cancer

+Children born to mothers who use fertility medication to induce ovulation are more than twice as likely to develop leukemia during their childhoods than other children.

 Ovarian hyperstimulation syndrome

 Estrogen antagonists and gonadotropins may stimulate multiple follicles and other ovarian hormones leading to multiple birth and possible ovarian hyperstimulation syndrome (OHSS).
 Development of OHSS is dependent on the administration of hCG and is mediated through vascular endothelial growth factor (VEGF).
-OHSS is characterized as cystic enlargement of the ovaries.
+OHSS is characterized as enlargement of the ovaries.

 Multiple birth is especially deleterious due to compounding risks including premature delivery and low birthweight, pre-eclampisa, and increased risk of neonatal mortality.
-While triplet births have been declining in ART, multiple births remain over 50% of births from IVF.
+While triplet births have been declining in ART, in 2022 multiple births remained over 45% of births from IVF in the USA.
 However, there are limitations to measure, as 4% to 8% IVF clinics to do not report their data to the CDC.

+In 2020, UK statistics showed that 11% of IVF pregnancies led to multiple births, compared to 1-2% of natural pregnancies.
+Australian figures in 2024 noted that multiple births after ART had halved in the last ten years, with only 2.7% births leading to twins or triplets.

 Discontinuation

 Main reasons for discontinuation across all types of fertility treatment and treatment stage, are "postponement of treatment, physical and psychological burden and relational and personal problems".